 Curt Swan

 Curt Swan is the preeminent Superman artist of the Silver and Bronze Ages.
 From 1948–1996, Swan penciled approximately 1,140 stories in the Superman family of titles.
-Curt Swan co-created popular supporting characters such as Lucy Lane, Krypto the Superdog, Faora, and Superboy-Prime.
+Curt Swan co-created popular supporting characters that include Lucy Lane, Krypto the Superdog, Faora, and Superboy-Prime.
 In total, Swan is credited for approximately 1,419 comic book stories and 1,027 covers.
 "It was never something I set out to do.
 It just kind of happened, the way a lot of good things do."

 Curt Swan (February 17, 1920 – June 17, 1996)

 Douglas Curtis Swan was born in Minneapolis, Minnesota, on February 17, 1920.
-He began drawing at an early age, inspired by adventure illustrations in Collier's and the Saturday Evening Post.
+Curt Swan began drawing at an early age, inspired by adventure illustrations in Collier's and The Saturday Evening Post.
 In the sixth grade, Swan created his first comic book for a school charity project.
 Modeled after the Big Little Book series, the story followed two boys that ran away from home.
 A fellow student purchased the book for an unknown amount.
 After high school, Swan freelanced as a cartoonist for various Minneapolis newspapers.

-Curt Swan, The Stars and Stripes London, January 18, 1943 Curt Swan, The Stars and Stripes London, January 28, 1943
+Curt Swan, The Stars and Stripes London, January 18, 1943Curt Swan, The Stars and Stripes London, January 28, 1943

 In December 1942, Swan was assigned to The Stars and Stripes London office as a staff artist, regularly contributing Allied maps and various cartoons.
 In 1943, Sgt.
 Swan created a holiday design for a series of official V-Mail Christmas cards from Great Britain.
 Swan roomed with Wingert in London before being reassigned to the Paris office.

-Curt Swan, Season's Greetings from Great Britain, V-Mail, 1943 Sgt.
+Curt Swan, Season's Greetings from Great Britain, V-Mail, 1943Sgt.
 Curtis D. Swan, Star Tribune (Minneapolis), December 10, 1944, p.
 8C

 Curt Swan & Steve Brodie, Star Spangled Comics 43 (April 1945)

-Curt first penciled a story feature for World's Finest #21 (March 1946).
+Curt Swan first penciled a story feature for World's Finest #21 (March 1946).
 The 12-page Boy Commandos story "Brooklyn and Columbus Discover America!" was written by Jack Kirby and inked by George Klein.
 Swan was given regular ghost work on Kirby characters for $18 per page.
 From 1945–1948, he penciled stories for The Newsboy Legion, Batman and Robin, Tommy Tomorrow, and Gang Busters.

 Curt Swan's first Superman assignment was inked by Steve Brodie in Superman #51 (March–April 1948).
 "The Man Who Bossed Superman!" is signed as Jerry Siegel and Joe Shuster, the last issue before their byline was removed.
 Swan later redrew the entire story for the one-shot Three-Dimension Adventures Superman (November 1953).
 The updated 3D artwork was inked by Stan Kaye.

 Swan began penciling Superboy stories in Superboy #5 (November–December 1949).
-Editor Mort Weisinger would often argue with Swan about adding too many facial details, and Swan briefly quit in 1951 due to migraines and stress.
-After working at a small advertising agency for a month, he decided to return to comics.
-Swan followed advice from Wayne Boring and began fighting back against Weisinger.
-The migraines eventually stopped.
+Editor Mort Weisinger would ridicule or ignore Swan's story ideas.
+Weisinger would often argue with Swan about adding too many facial details.
+Swan quit DC Comics in 1951 due to migraines and stress.

 Curt Swan (1965)